flexflow/flexflow-train/CONTRIBUTING.md

 > [!NOTE]
 > The development environment provided by ff-dev is different than the environment provided
-> by flexflow-train.
+> by FlexFlow Train.
 Whenever you are running any scripts from ff-dev, make sure that your
 > shell prompt begins with `(ff-dev)`.
-Whenever you are actually doing flexflow-train development,
+Whenever you are actually doing FlexFlow Train development,
 > make sure that your shell prompt begins with `(ff)`.

-As part of `ff-dev-init`, you'll likely need to add a github authentication token to allow `ff-dev` to create and modify your fork of the flexflow-train repository.
+As part of `ff-dev-init`, you'll likely need to add a github authentication token to allow `ff-dev` to create and modify your fork of the FlexFlow Train repository.
 If this is necessary, you'll see a prompt saying something like

 ```console